What is an 83(b) election?

 How to file form 83(b)

-To qualify for preferential tax treatment, your 83(b) election form must be postmarked and mailed to the appropriate IRS office within 30 days of purchasing your stock grant or the date of your early exercise.
+To qualify for preferential tax treatment, your 83(b) election form must be postmarked and mailed to the appropriate IRS office within 30 days of the date of your restricted stock grant or the date of your early exercise.

 The process for submitting this form has several steps, and can be burdensome.
 Here’s what the IRS requires:

-It’s also common to include a cover letter for the IRS and two copies of the form with a stamped, self-addressed envelope, though it’s not required.
+It’s also common to include a cover letter for the IRS and a copy of the form (in addition to the original signed form) with a stamped, self-addressed envelope, though it’s not required.

 When you fill out the form, you’ll need to provide the following information: